Green assets and infrastructure

 The GI CityLab continues to be used as a platform to explore the investigative studies, and to guide the development of a GI planning approach in the GCR.
 The most recent CityLab session, which was held in mid-2016, provided an opportunity for stakeholders to engage around the investigative studies, which will be published in the third GAI report.

-Various partnerships have been forged through the GAI project, including the Gauteng Planning Division, the Wits University Civil and Environmental Engineering Department, and UCL’s Department of Science, Technology, Engineering and Public Policy (STEaPP), a department that facilitates interactions between academic work in the fields of science and engineering and the world of public policy and decision making.
+Over the course of the GAI project various partnerships and collaborations have been forged, including the Gauteng Planning Division, the Wits University Civil and Environmental Engineering Department, and UCL’s Department of Science, Technology, Engineering and Public Policy (STEaPP).
+STEaPP is a department that facilitates interactions between academic work in the fields of science and engineering and the world of public policy and decision making.
 Over the course of April and early May 2016, GCRO hosted Dr Carla Washbourne, a visiting researcher from STEaPP.
 Dr Washboune worked with Christina Culwick to investigate GCRO’s work on green infrastructure and its take-up in provincial and local government.

 GCRO and STEaPP jointly hosted a side event at the Habitat III Conference, which drew on insights from the GAI project.
 The side event, entitled 'Shaping Informed Cities Platforms for Knowledge Generation and Use In Urban Decision-Making', was one of the Habitat III Urban Future events and was held on 19 October 2016.
 More details can be found here.